 - worsens quickly

 - hasn’t improved in 2 or more weeks

 - is accompanied by symptoms of infection

 Resist the urge to pick at and pop your boil.
 Instead, apply warm compresses and keep the area clean.

-If your boil doesn’t improve within two weeks or shows sign of serious infection, consult your doctor.
-They may recommend lancing and draining the boil and may prescribe antibiotics.
+If your boil doesn’t improve within 2 weeks or shows signs of serious infection, talk with a doctor or other healthcare professional.
+They may recommend lancing and draining the boil, and may prescribe antibiotics.